 Inflammation is the way that the body responds naturally to injury and pain.
 Moringa leaves are anti-inflammatory by nature because of being rich in Isothiocyanates.
 They also contain niazimicin which is known to slow down the growth of cancerous cells.

-Inflammation is the main reason behind many illnesses such as arthritis, cancer, Rheumatoid arthritis, and other autoimmune disorders.
+Inflammation is the main reason behind many illnesses such as arthritis, cancer, rheumatoid arthritis, and other autoimmune disorders.
 If we sustain an injury or infection, our body experiences an increase in inflammation.

-In essence, it’s an attempt to protect against injury, but due to an unhealthy lifestyle and poor diet and lifestyle, it is possible tha inflammation could rise within the body.
+In essence, it’s an attempt to protect against injury, but due to an unhealthy lifestyle and poor diet and lifestyle, it is possible that inflammation could rise within the body.
 In the long run, inflammation causes chronic health problems.

 4. Rich in Antioxidants

 Moringa leaves are anti-oxidative and guard against the harmful effects of free radicals that are present in the surrounding environment.
 The destruction that free radicals cause is the cause of numerous chronic diseases such as type two diabetes conditions, cardiovascular conditions, and Alzheimer’s.

 Moringa leaves are high in vitamins C and beta-carotene, which fight in the fight against radicals.

 Additionally, they have Quercetin, an antioxidant that assists in lowering blood pressure.
 Another antioxidant found in the leaves of moringa is chlorogenic acid, which aids in stabilizing blood sugar levels after meals.

 A study on women’s health showed the consumption of 1.5 teaspoons of powdered moringa leaves daily for 3 months has resulted in an impressive increase in the levels of blood antioxidants.